 With our core competences as system integrator and project house, KST Moschkau is able to advise the customer optimally in his decision and to carry out the project from the basic planning to the turnkey studio as well as the user training completely from one source.
 In such an overall project, all subdivisions of the Moschkau group of companies work hand in hand to achieve the perfect and individually tailored result for the customer.

 The strategic partnership with Zero Density and Epic Games not only enables KST to distribute and conduct certified training throughout Europe.
 The KST Innovation Center also enables the active further development of the workflow and the product.
 The Innovation Center is an important development, demo and research environment for all partners.

 Fields of application

 The classic use case of virtuality is a virtual studio.
-A large part of the rael background is cut out and replaced by a virtual one.
+In this process, a large part of the real background is cut out and replaced by a virtual one.
 A virtual studio makes it possible to realize complex and fantastic rooms in a relatively small studio.
 Furthermore, the different environments can be changed quickly and easily.
 A studio can switch between different magazine situations or similar within seconds.
 In order to make it easy to cut out the objects in the studio, we usually work with a green area, i.e. a green wall.